How Safe Is Chile?

 USA |

-Requirements for the Panama Friendly Nations Visa include:
+The requirements for the Panama Friendly Nations Visa include:

-A certificate of good health signed by a doctor;
+A certificate of good health signed by a doctor

-Proof of employment or investment;
+Proof of employment or investment

-Eight passport-size photos;
+Eight passport-size photos

 *Legal Fees and additional expenses are not included in these investment options.